 Q: Is there anything a chronic pancreatitis patient can do to prevent or reduce the risk of diabetes?

 A: Not everyone with CP will get diabetes in their lifespan.
-In terms of prevention, we know that obesity increases your risk of getting diabetes even with pancreatitis, so anything you can do to maintain a healthy body weight and if you are healthy enough to be physically active may help reduce the risk of diabetes.
+In terms of prevention, we know that obesity increases your risk of getting diabetes even with pancreatitis.
+So, maintaining a healthy body weight and staying physically active, if you’re able, may help lower the risk of diabetes.
 There is not a therapy yet to prevent progression to diabetes.

 Possible Treatment Options: